Skip to main content

 Awards and Recognition

-This Is It won the Grammy Award for Best Music Film at the 52nd Grammy Awards ceremony in January 2010, recognizing the film as the definitive musical document of that year.
-The Grammy acknowledged both the historical significance of the footage and the quality of Ortega's editorial assembly.
+Michael Jackson's This Is It won the Grammy Award for Best Music Film at the 53rd Grammy Awards ceremony in February 2011, recognizing the film as the definitive musical document of the award cycle.
+The Grammy acknowledged both the historical significance of the footage and the quality of Ortega's editorial assembly in capturing Jackson at work in the final months of his career.

-The film was also recognized by the American Music Awards, the MTV Video Music Awards, and various international music film bodies.
+The film was also recognized at the American Music Awards and various international music film bodies.
 Its cultural impact extended well beyond award nominations: This Is It was credited with reviving public interest in Jackson's catalog, which saw dramatic increases in streaming and album sales following the film's release.
 It set a worldwide box office record for concert films that stood for years, and its success directly influenced the production strategy for subsequent artist documentaries.

 Critical Reception